pownjs/recon/README.md

 To demonstrate the power of Pown Recon and graph-based OSINT (Open Source Intelligence), let's have a look at the following trivial example.

-Let's start by quering everyone who is a member of Google's engineering team and contributes to their GitHub account.
+Let's start by querying everyone who is a member of Google's engineering team and contributes to their GitHub account.

 ```sh
 pown recon t -w google.network ghlm google